 The two-lane configuration continues outside of downtown Wilmington as the alignment moves northward through an area characterized by agricultural fields and expansive open areas that are punctuated by industrial development and a modern residential subdivision near the Peotone Road intersection (also known as Kankakee River Drive, west of IL 53).
 These developments are sited back and away from the road, but are visible from Alternate Route 66 due to the flat topography and lack of intervening trees.
 Alternate Route 66 incorporates non-historic turn lanes at its intersection with Peotone Road.
-Large transmission towers stand near New North River Road.
-The New North River Road and Alternate Route 66 intersection was built in the mid-1970s; a review of historic aerial imagery indicates the intersection has since been altered with the addition of turn lanes along Alternate Route 66 and the replacement of the single concrete island with two smaller ones.
+Near New North River Road, large transmission towers diminish the overall agricultural setting and feeling characterizing this section of Alternate Route 66.
+The New North River Road and Alternate Route 66 intersection was built in the mid-1970s; a review of historic aerial imagery indicates the intersection has been altered since then with the addition of turn lanes along Alternate Route 66 and the replacement of the single concrete island with two smaller ones.

-1945 Four-Lane Section
+2.3.1.2 1945 Four-Lane Section

 As Alternate Route 66 continues northward to Joliet, the two-lane section becomes four lanes north of New River Road and ends just south of West Arsenal Road.
 Here, Alternate Route 66 comprises a center grassy median flanked by two northbound lanes and two southbound lanes.
-It passes through the MNTP, retaining its open, agricultural surroundings with a generally flat terrain and few built properties along the roadway.
+It passes through the MNTP, retaining its open, agricultural setting with a generally flat terrain and few built properties along the roadway.
 Built properties are spread out between West Arsenal Road and Hoff Road and include former farmsteads, a granary, the MNTP Visitor Center, the Abraham Lincoln National Cemetery, and industrial development near Elwood.
-Overall, the original agricultural surroundings of the roadway is retained.
+Overall, the original agricultural setting of the roadway is retained.

+The roadway parallels where the 1945 four-lane section begins.
 The 1945 four-lane section continues north, ending at Patterson Road in Joliet.
-Its alignment follows the UPRR right-of-way, which is located west of the roadway for approximately 2.8 miles, with vegetation, including mature trees, between them for much of that length.
+Its alignment follows the UPRR right-of-way, which is located west of the roadway, for approximately 2.8 miles with vegetation and mature trees between them for much of that length.
 Most the UPRR right-of-way is at the same grade as Alternate Route 66, except for several areas where the railroad is at a slightly higher grade than the roadway.
 Nearer Hoff Road, the roadway's southbound lanes are at the same grade as the railroad, higher than the grade of the northbound lanes.
 The roadway diverges from the UPRR right-of-way just south of Elwood and continues northward to Joliet.